City Guides Provence-Alpes-Côte d'Azur

 Calanques Marseille Port Miou - France

-You’ll need at least two days to visit Marseille for enjoying everything that this amazing city has to offer.
+You’ll need at least two days to visit Marseille to enjoy everything that this amazing city has to offer.
 If you have more time available, why not focus on exploring other places on day trips?

 If you’re ready to go on some fun day trips from Marseille, here’s the full list of our favorite Marseille day trips.